otrv4/otrv4/otrv4.md

    * Sign `m` with the symmetric key, as stated below.
 Denote this value `Profile Signature`.

-The user profile signature for version 4 is generated as defined in RFC 8032 [\[9\]](#references), section 5.2.6.
+The User Profile signature for version 4 is generated as defined in RFC 8032 [\[9\]](#references), section 5.2.6.
 The flag `f` is set to `0` and the context `c` is an empty constant string.